 High Performance Driver's Education (HPDE)

 NASA-Southeast holds High Performance Driving Events (HPDE) at permanent road racing tracks on the East Coast.
-The schedule will include events at Atlanta Motorsports Park (AMP), Carolina Motorsports Park (CMP), Charlotte (formerly Lowes) Motor Speedway (CMS).
+The schedule will include events at Barber Motorsports Park (BMP), Carolina Motorsports Park (CMP), Daytona International Speedway.
 Road Atlanta, and Roebling Road Raceway.

 NASA's driving schools are open to both street and race vehicles, if piloted by street or race licensed drivers in the United States.
 Although these events definitely involve going fast in cars, and they may take place during race weekends, THEY ARE NOT WHEEL-TO-WHEEL RACING EVENTS.